GenesysGo/docs-shadow-cloud/learn/README.md

 ## **Mission**

-The Shadow Platform will continually evolve as a stable high-performance cloud platform powered by a decentralized network of operators.
+Our mission is to continually evolve a stable high-performance Shadow Cloud Platform powered by a decentralized network of operators.
 Shadow is the only commodity cloud network designed to democratize the hundreds of billions earned each year by traditional cloud platforms without sacrificing performance.
 Through thoughtful design, the Shadow Cloud will offer multiple service options which leverage our distributed ledger technology.
-The result is vertically integrated, L1-specific storage/compute greatly improving developer experience.
+The result is vertically integrated, L1-specific storage and compute offering that greatly improves developer experience.
 This will also empower the use of distributed ledger technology as-a-service offering builders and businesses more granular options when customizing our solutions to achieve their desired degree of web3 exposures.
+We are going to make it cheaper and easier to build cryptographically native storage applications.

 ## **The Basics of Shadow Cloud**
 The Shadow Ecosystem is a series of trustless infrastructure layers focused on decentralizing the web2 stack and adapting it for the web3 world.
 We call this core technology D.A.G.G.E.R.
 Powered by Shadow Operators, the network provides builders and businesses with storage and compute solutions to expand their web3 presence, or simply use some of the most highly performant distributed ledger technology for it's low cost and resiliency in business.